Strategic communication: Business and commercial application

+It is undisputable that strategic communication is the cornerstone for the achievement of organizational goals.
+It is also a fact and a well-documented stance that the problems bedeviling most African organizations emanate from heavy reliance on non-African strategic communication theories in order to solve organizational communication problems.
+Even though the role and impact of theories emanating from Africa is viewed as important, there is a dearth of such tools.
+Western informed dominant theories are not best suited to solve Sub-Saharan communication problems.
+In the mode of reconceptualising strategic communications, this chapter introduces a home-grown approach, the stakeholder-oriented strategic communicative control approach (SOSCCA).
+The approach emanates from the perspective that stakeholders strive to be in control of organisational activities.
+The aim of the approach is to predict elements impeding effective stakeholder communication with managers and the entire workforce.
+It also aims to show the importance of stakeholder control communication in ensuring the survival of organisations in stiffer competitive and crisis induced environments.
+The SOSCCA intends to make managers, researchers and stockholders realise the need to shift focus on managerialism.
+Qualitatively collected and analysed data from organisations in Sub-Saharan Africa informs this theory.
+Participants and organisations were conveniently sampled.

 Government and Defense application

 The U.S. government outlines its use of strategic communication as "government efforts to understand and engage key audiences to create, strengthen, or preserve conditions favorable for the advancement of United States Government interests, policies, and objectives through the use of coordinated programs, plans, themes, messages, and products synchronized with the actions of all instruments of national power."
 Further, in the US DoD's Principles of Strategic Communication," Robert T. Hastings Jr. (2008), acting Assistant Secretary of Defense for Public Affairs, described strategic communication as "the synchronization of images, actions and words to achieve a desired effect."

 NATO Policy defines its strategic communication as "the coordinated and appropriate use of NATO communications activities and capabilities – Public Diplomacy, Military Public Affairs, Information Operations, and Psychological Operations, as appropriate – in support of Alliance policies, operations and activities, and in order to advance NATO's aims".
 Strategic Communication is a process that supports and strengthens efforts to achieve objectives.
 It guides and informs decisions rather than the organization.
 Considerations of Strategic Communication should be integrated from the early planning stages and be followed by communication activities.

 Steve Tatham of the UK Defence Academy offers an alternative view of strategic communication.
 He argues that while strategic communication is desirable to bind and coordinate communications together, particularly from governments or the military, it should be viewed as something more fundamental than just a process.
 The "informational effect" should be placed at the center of command and action should be calibrated against that effect, which includes the evaluation of second and third order effects.
 Tatham argues that "strategic communication" (singular) refers to the abstract concept, while "strategic communications" (plural) refers to the actual process of communicating, which includes target audience analysis, evaluation of conduits, measurements of effect, etc.